 Wrocław In Your Pocket is the best guide to the city on the market.
 Written in a witty, impartial and informative style, here you'll find almost limitless amounts of info on what to see and do while in town, plus all the history and cultural background you could possibly wish for.
 Best of all, the information we give here is meticulously updated every four months so that it is as current and accurate as we can possibly make it.

 Wrocław In Your Pocket is available for free in several formats: in print, online, pdf and mobile app.
 Print copies can be picked up for free by visiting most tourist information offices and hotel reception desks in Wrocław, or request a copy of the latest print copy be sent by post to your address by clicking here (cost 5 Euro).
-Click here to download a free pdf copy to your tablet, or access our mobile version by visiting wroclaw.inyourpocket.com on your smartphone.
+Click here to download a free pdf copy to your tablet.
+Click here to download our free mobile application (for Android and iOS, works offline).

 If you dig our Wrocław guide, check out our guides to Warsaw, Kraków, Gdańsk, Łódź, Poznań, Tarnów and all the other Polish cities under our loving scrutiny, or any of the almost 100 additional cities covered by In Your Pocket.
 To keep abreast of what's happening in Wrocław, follow us on Facebook, Twitter, Instagram, Vine, and Tumblr.
 Luddites can still cyber-snail mail us by writing direct to poland (at) inyourpocket.com.